- Affably Evil: Pretends to be this but are actually Faux Affably Evil.

 - We Have Reserves: Treats everyone in his organization as expendable and easily replaced.
 It's not that he can't do it but that he can't do it quickly and the cartel collapses due to the fact it is done in a manner that leaves him without his usual resources.

 - Vow of Celibacy: El Sueño has taken one of these, being a deeply religious man.
 However, comments made from him over the course of the game strongly imply that he loves Nidia Flores in a romantic sense.

-The Santa Blanca cartel's head of Trafficking.
-Nicknamed "La Reina de Belleza" or "the Beauty Queen", her looks hide both immense intelligence and unadulterated violence.
+The Santa Blanca cartel's head of Smuggling and nicknamed "La Reina de Belleza" or "the Beauty Queen", her looks hide both immense intelligence and unadulterated violence.

 - Affectionate Nickname: El Sueño calls her "mi reina"note .
 She calls him "mi rey"note in return.

 - Blatant Lies: The people they send oversees for education are not being used as drug mules.
 Mind you, DJ Perico kind of dropped that one on her.